Kristie Reeves: Early years

 After graduating from the Royal Academy of Dance, Kristie went back to dance with the JDC for another year.
 She also started training in Jazz, Modern, Tap Dance and Hip Hop which brought her performance opportunities with companies such as the Atomic DFT, Kairos Dance Company and at "5-6-7-8 Showtime" in Whistler, Canada.
 You could see her perform next to Jennifer Lopez in the music video "I am glad" (directed by David LaChapelle).
 She was the lead dancer and choreographer for "Downtown Drama Queen" by Liquid Film Productions and danced in Black Tie Dynasty's music video "Tender".
-Her lead performance in the short film The Dancer brought her to the attention of the press- the film earned a Honorable Mention Award in 2002 and won best Cinematography at the Oklahoma Film Festival.
+Her lead performance in the short film The Dancer brought her to the attention of the press- the film earned an Honorable Mention Award in 2002 and won best Cinematography at the Oklahoma Film Festival.

 Other dance performances in film are: "Tango" (2003), "Dreamlovers" (2006) and "Yukka" (2009).

 Her choreographies have won awards at the Coquitlam Dance Festival, Dancepower and the Surrey Dance Festival.

 Other choreographies: "Lucia di Lammermoor" for Repertory Opera Company, "The Bartered Bride" for Celestial Opera Company, "Aida" for Casa Italiana, "The Rope" for ICAP Theater Company, "Don't try" for Rangeview Productions and "Love of a Nightingale" for Boston Court Theater.
 She also served as artistic director for "Once upon a Dance Company" in Los Angeles.

 Kristie could recently be seen at the "Arts meets Fashion" Show at Boulevard 3 in Hollywood and the "IMATS" Show in Pasadena for which both she choreographed and performed.